The Theory of Insulation Testing

 Dielectric Absorption Ratio (DAR) and Polarisation Index (PI) Testing

-Further to observing IR trends, quantitative measures can be obtained to determine the possible condition of the insulation.
+Further to observing insulation resistance trends, quantitative measures can be obtained to determine the possible condition of the insulation.
 The dielectric absorption ratio (DAR) is one of them, which describes the ratio of two time-resistance values.
-A DAR < 1 indicates that the IR at a larger timescale is smaller than that at a shorter timescale.
+A DAR < 1 indicates that the insulation resistance at a larger timescale is smaller than that at a shorter timescale.
 This means that absorption current is masked by leakage current, in turn indicating poor insulation.
 The higher the DAR the better the insulation integrity due to a high absorption current.
 Similar to Spot Tests, DAR values offer a rough indication of insulation integrity.
 Some would argue that retrieving a DAR at 10 mins:1 ‑min would be more accurate, also known as the polarisation index (PI).

 Information gathered from DAR and PI tests depends on the system tested.
 A PI value between 1-2 could be ‘satisfactory’ for short sections of house wiring, but ‘questionable’ for long offshore cables.
 All the same, these are useful measures which help to determine whether to intervene or investigate problems further.
 In addition, more than one test type should be performed to ensure accuracy and consistent outcomes.